 As robot policies increasingly operate on physical hardware, preventing unsafe collisions arising from policy hallucinations becomes critical.
 While early approaches addressed safety through training-time alignment via RLHF~\cite{autort2024}, recent methods have shifted toward enforcing rigorous geometric constraints at inference time.
-CBFs ~\cite{ames2017control} have become a standard tool for guaranteeing forward-invariant safe behavior by restricting system states to a designated safe set.
+CBFs~\cite{ames2017control} have become a standard tool for guaranteeing forward-invariant safe behavior by restricting system states to a designated safe set.
 Integrating CBFs with probabilistic generative policies introduces unique challenges.
-SafeDiffuser~\cite{ni2024safediffuser} pioneered the embedding of CBF constraints directly into the diffusion denoising process to ensure collision-free planning.
+SafeDiffuser~\cite{xiao2025safediffuser} pioneered the embedding of CBF constraints directly into the diffusion denoising process to ensure collision-free planning.
 More recently, hybrid architectures employing a VLM as a high-level safety monitor have been proposed~\cite{zhang2025safevla}, yet these methods typically suffer from high latency and offer no guarantees on low-level kinematic safety~\cite{dai_arxiv_2025_safeflowsaferobotmotion,yang_arxiv_2026_uniconflowunifiedconstrainedflowmatching}.
-Our approach adopts a CBF layer applied as a strictly post-hoc runtime filter on the DiT action head, which intervenes within the sampling process.
-This design restricts spatial failures induced by adverse perceptual conditions, providing a baseline geometric safeguard that complements our human-in-the-loop deployment.
+Our approach adopts a CBF layer applied as a strictly post-hoc runtime filter on the DiT action head, which intervenes after action sampling and before hardware execution.